ChilloutVR-Team/docs/docs/chilloutvr/game/osc.md

 # OSC (Open Sound Control)

-ChilloutVR supports OSC for remote interaction with avatar parameters, and input control.
-This is a first iteration, more updates are to be expected.
+ChilloutVR supports OSC for remote interaction with avatar parameters and input control.
+This is a first iteration, more updates are expected after receiving community feedback.

 ---

 ## Overview

-OSC enables communication between ChilloutVR and compatible applications or devices over the network.
+OSC enables communication between ChilloutVR and compatible applications or devices over the local network.
 You can both send and receive data in real time.
 ChilloutVR implements support for OSCQuery, making it easier for tools to discover available endpoints dynamically.